 The end result for patrons was a transformation of traditional library reserves to a safer digital environment—from the point of item discovery and request—to the augmented check-in process.
 This digital expansion provided not only increased safety for our community and a continuation of services, but also served as an opportunity to educate patrons on copyright, ebooks, and digital alternatives.
 Although the final service to the patron is the same, two libraries have taken different approaches to provide the services.
 During the session, the presenters will share various aspects of their CDL services including the planning, technology, logistics, user instructions, and future plan.

 Tuesday, June 15, 11:00 am–12:30 pm

-Join Atlas Systems and OCLC staff as we look forward into the future of resource sharing solutions.
-We’ll share our plans to create impactful end-user experiences in line with our library on-demand vision and to optimize delivery to meet library and user preferences with smart fulfillment.
+Join Atlas Systems and OCLC as we look forward into the future of resource sharing solutions.
+We’ll share our plans to create impactful end-user experiences in line with our "Library on-demand" vision and to optimize delivery to meet library and user preferences with smart fulfillment.
 You’ll hear about Atlas and OCLC’s commitment to innovating quickly to provide resource sharing services that exceed users’ expectations while leveraging the power of the world’s largest resource sharing network.

 Respected leaders from the resource sharing community are helping to shape the conference program.
 We sincerely appreciate their industry expertise and partnership.

 University of La Verne

 San Mateo, California, US

 University of KwaZulu-Natal

 Members and leaders of the following departments and focus areas will benefit from conference attendance: